-There are plenty of car parking options in the City, including car park buildings and spaces and metered car park spaces.
+There are plenty of car parking options in the city, including car park buildings and metered and unmetered car park spaces.

 If you receive a parking ticket you have 28 days to pay or to submit a written explanation to the Council.
 The reverse side of the ticket lists your rights of appeal.

 If you own a vehicle you are liable for any tickets it may receive, even if you were not driving the vehicle when the tickets were issued.
-If you own a vehicle and have a ticket sent to you but you were not the driver at the time of the offence and you choose to transfer liability for this offence, you must complete a Statutory Declaration (see below for downloadable form - or contact the Customer Service team on 211 1777).
+If you own a vehicle and have a ticket sent to you but you were not the driver at the time of the offence and you choose to transfer liability for this offence, you must complete a Statutory Declaration (see below for downloadable form).

-If you park, or even stop, in a restricted area, you can be issued with a ticket.
-Restricted areas can include broken yellow lines, bus stops and pedestrian crossings.
-Council’s compliance staff also issue tickets to vehicles failing to display current warrants of fitness and licence labels.
+If you park, or even stop, in a restricted area, you could be issued with a ticket.
+Restricted areas include broken yellow lines, bus stops and pedestrian crossings.
+Council’s compliance staff also issue tickets to vehicles failing to display current warrants of fitness and registration labels.

 If you park on an access parking space or disabled parking space without a permit, you will be issued with an infringement ticket.
 If you park at a metered space you can only stay for the time limit stated on the meter and then you must move on.

-Council compliance staff regularly patrol outside city schools, monitoring driver behaviour to ensure the safety of our school children.
+Council compliance staff regularly patrol outside city schools, monitoring driver behaviour to ensure the safety of pupils.

 1. Ratepayers who have reached the age of 80 and still have a current driving licence receive free parking permits.
-A permit allows the holder to park at on-street meters for free, for the time stated on the meter.
+A permit allows the holder free parking at on-street meters for the time stated on the meter.

-2. If you receive a parking ticket and it remains unpaid, it is lodged with the Ministry of Justice and a further court cost is added to the infringement fee.
-If the fee remains unpaid and the Court is required to take action a further Court cost is added to the fee.
+2. If you receive a parking ticket and it remains unpaid, it is lodged with the Ministry of Justice and a court cost is added to the infringement fee.
+If the fee remains unpaid and the Court is required to take action a further Court cost is added.
 In the case of an unpaid $12 ticket, the fee can escalate to $142.

 The cost of parking at the airport starts at $3 for up to three hours.